MyIP Access

 1. From the dashboard, select your integration.

-2. Click Update My IP to whitelist your current public IP.
+2. Click Sync now to whitelist your current public IP.

 Each update is logged with timestamp, ports, and user so you retain a complete audit trail.